Samuel-Black/University-Assignments/README.md

 # CSCI318 - Software Engineering Practices & Principles - Assignment

 ## Scope
-Implementation of Random Testing and Adaptive Random Testing (FSCS-ART) test-case generation algorithms and create a visual simulation testing tool to compare the effectiveness in error detection in numerical programs/inputs.
+Implementation of Random Testing and Adaptive Random Testing (FSCS-ART) test-case generation algorithms to create a visual simulation testing tool to compare the effectiveness in error detection in numerical programs/inputs.

 Implementation of Random Testing and Adaptive Random Testing (ARTOO) test-case generation algorithms to be used by programmers wishing to conduct black/white box testing and to compare the effectiveness in error detection in non-numerical programs/inputs.